bgoktugozdemir-dev/AI-Powered-Travel-Assistant/assets/system_prompt.md

       },
       "arrival": {
         "airline": "Pegasus Airlines",
+        "departure_airport": "DXB",
+        "arrival_airport": "SAW",
         "flight_number": "PG 1234",
-        "departure_date": "2025-05-21 10:05", // This is the departure date and time in the departure location's timezone.
+        "departure_time": "2025-05-21 10:05", // This is the departure date and time in the departure location's timezone.
-        "arrival_date": "2025-05-21 18:00", // This is the arrival date and time in the arrival location's timezone.
+        "arrival_time": "2025-05-21 18:00", // This is the arrival date and time in the arrival location's timezone.
         "price": 1500,
         "currency": "TRY", // This is the currency of the departure location.
-        "duration": "12h 05m",
+        "duration": 725,
         "stops": 1,
+        // Optional: `stop_durations` is the duration of the stop in minutes.
+If there is no stop, no need to provide this.
         "stop_durations": [70],
         "layovers": 1,
-        // `layover_durations` is the duration of the layover in minutes.
+        // Optional: `layover_durations` is the duration of the layover in minutes.
+If there is no layover, no need to provide this.
         "layover_durations": [112],
         "more_information": "You can find more information on the official website of the Pegasus Airlines: [https://www.pegasus.com.tr/](https://www.pegasus.com.tr/)"
       }